Last Updated on 11/28/2022 by Mark Verhoeven

 In contrast, a mortgage broker acts as a liaison between the borrower and numerous mortgage banking companies.
 The broker takes the application, runs credit and income checks, and frequently handles most of the underwriting and processing, but ultimately finds a lender to finance the loan at closing.

-What are the Key Factors of a Mortgage Originator ?
+Benefits of a Mortgage Originator